Increased productivity, safety and security in farming operations

 - Supplied with battery, battery charger and belt clip

 Digital dPMR446 is quickly becoming the most popular format with professional users.
-It offers better reception to the full extent of the coverage area, with 32 digital channels and 16 analogue channels.
-Durability, long battery life between charges and simplicity of operation in all conditions are some of the key attributes of the current generation of KENWOOD ProTalk dPMR446 radios, along with many more advanced features only previously found in licensed radios.
+With 32 digital and 16 analogue channels, it offers better reception to the full extent of the coverage area.
+Durability, long battery life between charges, and simplicity of operation in all conditions are some of the key attributes of the current generation of KENWOOD ProTalk dPMR446 radios, along with many more advanced features only previously found in licensed radios.

 KENWOOD licensed digital radio – the flexibility to meet the demands of more extensive and multiple sites